pabloprf/PORTALS-tutorial/docs/capabilities/transp_capabilities.rst

 TRANSP
 ===================

-**PORTALS** can be used to run TRANSP, interpret results and plot revelant quantities.
+**MITIM** can be used to run TRANSP, interpret results and plot revelant quantities.
 This framework does not provide linceses or support to run TRANSP, therefore, please see :ref:`Installation` for information on how to get TRANSP working and how to configure your setup.

 Once setup has been successful, the following regression test should run smoothly:

 .. code-block:: console

-	python3 $PORTALS_PATH/regressions/TRANSP_workflow.py
+	python3 $MITIM_PATH/tests/TRANSP_workflow.py

 Run TRANSP